Nocturna Tech ConsultingNocturna Tech

 3. Document approval routing

-A staff member uploads a document to SharePoint. n8n detects the upload via webhook, checks the document type against a lookup table, and routes an approval request to the correct manager via Teams Adaptive Card.
-Manager approves in one click. n8n moves the file, updates the metadata, and notifies the original uploader.
+A staff member uploads a document to SharePoint. n8n detects the upload via webhook, checks the document type against a lookup table, and routes an approval request to the correct manager via a Teams Adaptive Card.
+The manager approves in one click. n8n moves the file, updates the metadata, and notifies the original uploader.
 No email chains, no chasing.

 4. Cross-system data sync

-Two tools that don't talk to each other natively, say, an invoicing platform and a project management tool. n8n polls one for new records on a schedule, maps the fields, and creates corresponding records in the other.
-Crude but effective, and saves hours of duplicate entry.
+Two tools that do not talk to each other natively, such as an invoicing platform and a project management tool. n8n polls one for new records on a schedule, maps the fields, and creates corresponding records in the other.
+Straightforward but effective, and it saves hours of duplicate entry every week.

 What does n8n actually cost?